Joshua-Dias-Barreto/Common-Sense-Reasoning-Datasets/README.md

   <summary>Example ⬇️</summary>

 ```
 If you take off my skin, I will not cry, but you will.
-What ami I?
+What am I?
 a)grape b)onion c)package d)plant e)body

 Answer: b)onion